ldaIas/ThirdPlace/README.md

 - **Ephemeral posts**: Activities expire after their event time to keep content fresh
 - **Gender balancing**: Optional balanced group formation for more natural social dynamics
 - **Direct messaging**: Coordinate details before meeting up
+- **Decentralized and Open Source**: Roadmap not planned by what makes the most money, but what users actually want

 ## Technical Architecture